 Durable goods orders have been on a positive trend since August, although we saw a decline of 4.4% in October.
 They turned positive again in November growing by 0.8%, albeit half of what was expected, which was revised a tick lower to 0.7%.
-This report is for December and it is about a month late due to the government shutdown.
-Durable goods order are expected to increase by 1.6% but they missed expectations showing a 1.2% increase, which is still quite impressive.
+Last month's report was for December and it was about a month late due to the government shutdown.
+Durable goods orders were expected to increase by 1.6% but they missed expectations showing a 1.2% increase, which is still quite impressive.
 Core orders came from a 0.4% decline in November, but they turned positive again in December and grew by 0.1% which means quite some difference from them and headline orders.
 In January, durable goods orders increased by 0.4% but core orders fell by 0.1%.
-Please follow us for live coverage of this event from experienced market analysts and the impact it might have on the currency.
+Please follow us for live coverage of this event by experienced market analysts and the impact it might have on the currency.

 <% indicator.indicator_name %>

 <% indicator.indicator_value %>